Does Kratom Interact With Fluoxetine?

 Is it Safe to Take Kratom With Fluoxetine?

-Kratom and fluoxetine are considered safe — but only when kratom is consumed in low doses and infrequently.
-The higher the dose, and the more often you take kratom, the higher your odds of experiencing adverse reactions.
+No; this combination implies a moderate risk of a negative interaction.
+It is possible that you don’t experience side effects from this combination, but only when kratom is consumed in low doses and infrequently.
+The higher the dose and the more often you take kratom, the higher your odds of experiencing adverse reactions.

 Always speak to your doctor before taking kratom if you’ve been prescribed fluoxetine or any antidepressant medication.